rossgk2/sign-doc-reuploader/README.md

 # Disclaimer

-Any organization who uses this tool implicitly accepts the following.
+Any organization who uses this tool implicitly acknowledges the following.

 - The app moves templates from FedRAMP LI-SAAS (colloquially referred to in the above as "commercial") to FedRAMP moderate.
 FedRAMP LI-SAAS is less strict than FedRAMP moderate.
 - The app currently only runs in dev mode.
 (URL proxies that the app needs to function correctly get disabled when the app runs in prod).